lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/index.rst

 Deployment steps are described in a general way, with site-specific differences highlighted as needed.
 Please read this guide in advance, as you'll need to set up credentials and code beforehand.
 Control system upgrades follow a cycle model, similar to Data Management’s six-month development cycles.
-However, in the case of the control system, a cycle build happens roughly every two months, though the cadence can vary- often extending longer, but on occation the period between cycles can be shorter.
+However, in the case of the control system, a cycle build happens roughly every two months, though the cadence can vary- often extending longer, but on occasion the period between cycles can be shorter.

-In addition to full cycle upgrades, we now support mini incremental upgrades.
-These smaller updates apply a limited set of changes and can be requested as needed, as long as the associated XML modifications are backward-compatible and do not break the schema.
+In addition to full cycle upgrades, we now support incremental upgrades.
+These smaller updates apply a limited set of changes and can be requested as needed, as long as the associated XML modifications do not break schema compatibility.

 Upgrades are labeled using the format Cycle N for full upgrades, where N is the next revision in the cycle sequence.
-For mini incremental upgrades, we use Cycle N, Revision M, where M denotes the incremental revision within that cycle.
+For incremental upgrades, we use Cycle N, Revision M, where M denotes the incremental revision within that cycle.

 When referencing deployment sites, we use the following shorthand for the various test stands: